joe-scalise/HomeAssistantConfig/README.md

 * GitHub for configuration backups, [this script] is used to backup the host
 * Travis CI/Azure DevOps provides automatic builds/test for repository changes

-### My Tips
+### Tips

-* Run Home Assistant in Docker and skip all the other ways of installing/hosting, save yourself headaches.
+* Run Home Assistant in Docker and skip all the other ways of installing/hosting - save yourself headaches!
 * Home Assistant Integrations can be fun and addictive at first, but, will ultimately be a constant source of failures and issues.
 Stick with the basics.
 Lights, presense, smart-home devices like thermostats...

 ### System